States of the USA

 Tinted with the beauty of the Ozark Mountains and Hot Springs National Park, Arkansas has a laid back southern atmosphere.

 St. Catherine's at Bell Gable is a retreat off of the beaten path.
 This serene wedding chapel is situated among the Ozark Mountains and has a unique Celtic flare accented by its green surroundings.
-Renters are provided a caring support staff and music/sound technicians for the perfect ceremony.
+Renters are provided caring support staff and music/sound technicians for the perfect ceremony.
 Luxurious carriage rides are available and the wedding grounds can host up to 250 guests.

 Another great option in the Ozark Mountains is the Thorngrown Chapel.
 Constructed with over 6,000 square feet of glass, this wedding venue is nestled in the middle of a lush forest.
 The interior glass panels allow for an inside view of the surrounding forest, with pristine design and modern luxuries among simplistic surroundings.

 Anyone longing for a more cultured experience in Arkansas might want to consider an array of venues in Little Rock.
-The Villa Marre displays decadent Italian empirical style and is seated in the historical district of downtown Little Rock.
+The Villa Marre displays a decadent Italian empirical style and is seated in the historical district of downtown Little Rock.
 The establishment is willing to accommodate both a ceremony and reception, with up to a 150 seat capacity.

 California is the mecca of destination weddings in the United States.
 A variety of locations and venue styles exists to suit virtually any type of wedding you desire.
 From the desirable gaudy decadent wedding to the sweet simple ceremony, California is sure to offer what you're looking for.